public

 Brew Day: Black IPA

 So it's here again!
 BREW DAY.
 That glorious few hours where I get to drink beer while making beer.
-There's really something chicken ad egg about the whole thing.
-Which
+There's really something chicken ad egg about

-9 years ago
+10 years ago

 So it's here again!
 BREW DAY.
 That glorious few hours where I get to drink beer while making beer.
 There's really something chicken ad egg about the whole thing.
 Which came first?
 Beer or beer?
 But I digress for now.
 As this is still somewhat of the beginning to my brewing adventures, I've been starting with some small batch 1-gallon kits to get a feel for where I'm headed next.
 Ideally I'll be migrating onto some 5-10 gallon batches over the next year or so, getting some automation involved, and preparing a sweet taproom setup.